bernhardAxonIvy/doc/source/designer-guide/configuration/variables.rst

   can define:

-  * **password:** This tells the engine that the value of this Variable should be written encrypted to the yaml files.
+  * **password:** This tells the engine that the value of this Variable should be written encrypted to the  YAML files.
   * **daytime:** This value will be interpreted as daytime
   * **enum:** The enum annotation will give you the possibility to define possible values for this Variable.